 Today’s digitized corporate world has been witnessing a huge number of security breaches that impacts the reputation of organizations and incurs huge financial losses as well.
 The traditional security measures taken by corporates are focused on perimeter-based defenses coupled with layers of fragmented protection controls.

 However, these mechanisms no longer assist in achieving optimal security as the nature of the business environment has been changed with the inclusion of technology, Bring Your Own Devices (BYOD), and remote working.
-That is why companies need some sort of remote device management system to manage these devices and to secure the assets.
+That is why companies need some sort of remote device management system to manage these devices and secure the assets.
 The MDM policy can assist corporates to protect from novel attack vectors.

 Zero Trust Security

-Zero Trust Security mechanisms can be implemented that ensure secure authorization and authentication along with the least privilege principle at each device/resource and its access operation rather than implementing policies at the outer perimeter only.
+By defining MDM policy, Zero Trust Security mechanisms can be implemented that ensure secure authorization and authentication along with the least privilege principle at each device/resource and its access operation rather than implementing policies at the outer perimeter only.
 It implements a fine-grained access control mechanism by bringing down authorization from the perimeter to the resource level.

 For gaining maximum security, Zero Trust Security approaches authenticate user devices, protect end devices, and ensure the security of the network, applications, and data along with continuous monitoring.